amorist/awesome/README.md

 - [jf-tech/omniparser](https://github.com/jf-tech/omniparser) - omniparser: a native Golang ETL streaming parser and transform library for CSV, JSON, XML, EDI, text, etc.
 - [songquanpeng/wechat-server](https://github.com/songquanpeng/wechat-server) - 微信公众号的后端，为其他系统提供微信登录验证功能
 - [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress o
-- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - Robust AI driven development in your terminal.
-Designed for large, real-world tasks in new or existing codebases.
+- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - AI driven development in your terminal.
+Designed for large, real-world tasks.
 - [aurora-develop/aurora](https://github.com/aurora-develop/aurora) - free
 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3, Mistral, Gemma, and other large language models.
 - [pwh-pwh/aiwechat-vercel](https://github.com/pwh-pwh/aiwechat-vercel) - 使用vercel的functions，将ai功能加入微信公众号